Chester General rail crash

 The Chester General rail crash occurred on 8 May 1972 at Chester, northwest England, resulting in extensive fire damage, but no casualties.
-It was caused by brake failure through human error.
+It was caused by a failure to connect the freight train's brakes correctly due to human error.

 Course of events

 The 19:31 freight train from Ellesmere Port to Mold Junction consisted of 38 wagons hauled by a Class 24 diesel locomotive no. 5028.
 The first five wagons were tank wagons containing kerosene, petrol and gas oil.

-At around 20:50 the train was approaching Chester station (then known as Chester General) on a 1 in 100 falling gradient when the driver discovered that the brakes had failed.
+At around 20:50 the train was approaching Chester railway station (then known as Chester General) on a 1 in 100 falling gradient when the driver discovered that he did not have sufficient braking power to stop the train.
 It ran past a signal at danger and through a set of points which were set for no. 11 bay platform, where an empty diesel multiple unit was standing.

 As there was nothing more he could do, the driver jumped out onto the platform with the train still travelling at around 20 mph.
 It ploughed straight into the DMU and completely destroyed the first coach.
 The second coach was torn from its bogies and thrown up onto the platform where it demolished the refreshment room wall.
 There were very few people on that part of the station, although the staff in the refreshment room had to shelter themselves from falling masonry.

-A major fire broke out when the burst fuel tanks of the trains ignited, but the fire brigade were based nearby and arrived within a couple of minutes.
-They were able to rescue a trapped postal worker and evacuated several passengers from an adjacent lightly loaded train before it too was engulfed by the fire.
+A major fire broke out when the burst fuel tanks of the trains ignited, but Chester's fire station was nearby so firecrews arrived within a couple of minutes.
+They rescued a trapped postal worker and evacuated several passengers from an adjacent lightly loaded train before it was engulfed in flames.